firedog1024/TheThingsNetwork-with-Azure-IoT-Central/README.md

 We will be utilizing The Things Network Node device for this tutorial.
 Details on the device and getting started can be found here: https://www.thethingsnetwork.org/docs/devices/node/.
 You can use other LoRaWAN devices as well including The Things Network Uno and Pycom LoPy.
 Over time we will try and add sample code for those devices as well.
 Remember when purchasing devices for use to take note of the radio frequency of the device and ensure it will work in your region of the world.

-If you are not in range of a public The Things Netork gateway you will also need to purchase or build a Things Network compatible gateway.
+If you are not in range of a public The Things Network gateway you will also need to purchase or build a Things Network compatible gateway.
 Details on how to get started with a compatible gateway can be found here https://www.thethingsnetwork.org/docs/gateways/.
-We've setup both a RAK831 on a Raspberry Pi 3 and used The Things Newtwork Gateway.
+We've setup both a RAK831 on a Raspberry Pi 3 and used The Things Network Gateway.
 Both worked great but the TTN device is much more plug and play and hence my prefered goto gateway.

 ## Setting up your Arduino development environment